reactjs/react-a11y/README.md

     maintenance for me, since poeple can build their own, and it would make `react-a11y` a formidable validation tool.
-  - [ ] **create a nice project page** with documentation, because that is what poeple like these days.
+  - [ ] **create a nice project page** with documentation, because that is what people like these days.
   - [ ] create filtering options based on rule outputs like `affects`

+## Contributing

+Interested in contributing?
+Great!
+Look here for more info: [CONTRIBUTING.md](https://github.com/romeovs/react-a11y/blob/master/CONTRIBUTING.md).

 [react-a11y]:    https://github.com/reactjs/react-a11y
 [eslint]:        http://eslint.org